-Witness Highland Games athletes from around the region contend for Athlete of the Day and Best in Class in this aw-inspiring competition of Celtic proportions!
+Highland Games athletes from around the region contended for Athlete of the Day and Best in Class in an aw-inspiring competition of Celtic proportions!
 More than 40 athletes make this one of the largest competitions in Ohio.
-2015 events include the heavy hammer throw, caber toss, sheaf toss, braemar stone put, weight for height and weight for distance.
+2015 events included the heavy hammer throw, caber toss, sheaf toss, braemar stone put, weight for height and weight for distance.

-Compete in a blind draw competition, attend a seminar or just stop by during open play.
-Seminars are presented by Wade Wilcox, a member of the 1995 World Cup team and competitor on the national and international darts circuit.
-During seminars, Wilcox will explain the equipment and rules of the game, demonstrate throwing techniques and discuss the background of darts as a pastime sport.
-Registration for Blind Draw Darts Competitions is required and will start at 6 p.m. on Friday and Saturday.
-There is a $5 entry fee to compete and top finishers receive a cash prize.
+Festival guests competed in two blind draw competitions, attended seminars and simply threw arrows during open play.
+Seminars were presented by Wade Wilcox, a member of the 1995 World Cup team and competitor on the national and international darts circuit.
+During the seminars, Wilcox explained the equipment and rules of the game, demonstrated throwing techniques and discussed the background of darts as a pastime sport.

 Irish Road Bowling

-This traditional Irish sport will be featured in the Greenfields Sports Area throughout the weekend.
-Stop by to learn the rules of the game and observe throwing techniques from a local club.
-Road Bowling has been a popular sport in Ireland for over 300 years.
+Representatives from the Ohio Irish Road Bowling Association were on-site throughout the weekend to answer questions and demonstrate throwing techniques.
+Irish Road Bowling has been a popular sport in Ireland for over 300 years.
 Historians are not clear as to its true origins, but it is believe to be invented by Irish soldiers who used the most readily available playing piece – the cannonball